pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 ## Access

+{% include video id="RlKVwF3h_PM" provider="youtube" %}

+This PKP School video explains how to configure the access settings.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 Under the Access tab you can configure whether you want your journal contents to be open access, available by subscription, or a combination.
 By default, the open access option is selected.
 However, if you wish to use OJS for a subscription journal, choose the second option (see above section on Payments for further information).
 Selecting the second option will allow you to further delay open access by different periods of time.

 ![Distribution settings access tab showing publishing mode and delayed open access options.](./assets/learning-ojs3.2-jm-settings-dist-access-delayed.png)